 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredOf all the organs in the gut, there aren't a whole lot that are actually turned to food.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredOf all the organs in the gut, there aren't a whole lot that are actually turned to food.
 There's really no such thing as a stomach sandwich or cream of intestines soup or moo goo gai pancreas.

 But there's one-the liver-that is.
 Not our own livers, mind you.
 But rather the livers of birds and mammals, which serve the basis for all kinds of internationally popular foods.
 There's liver and onions, not to mention liver pâté, foie gras, liver sashimi, Leberwurst, and chopped liver.